🏝️ Komodo National Park • Pantai Merah

 Park Fees

 Pink Beach lies inside Komodo National Park.
 Park fees are paid separately on site and are set by the authorities.
-Our team or partner will brief you on the current amounts before departure.
+Our team will brief you on current amounts before departure.

 What to Bring